 ===== CHANGE =====

-4.4 Media Handling assumptions on Tethered Glasses
+4.4 Device Architectures for Tethered Glasses

+4.4.1 General

-Based on the guiding use case in clause 4.2.2 as well as the discussions in TR 26.998 [2], this clause identifies media capabilities for AR glasses and the expected media handling.
+Based on the guiding use case in clause 4.2.2 as well as the discussions in TR 26.998 [2], this clause identifies the architectures and media handling for different tethered AR glasses.

 Looking at existing AR Glasses, based on the study in TR 26.998 [2] and based on information from chipset manufacturers on existing and emerging devices, an AR Glass designed for AR experiences does integrate complex functionalities and many of those relate to capabilities.
-Figure 4.4-1 is a picture providing an overview of an AR glass.
+Figure 4.4.1-1 is a picture providing an overview of an AR glass.